 - Montessori Bed Plan from Happy Little Bear: Are you DIY savvy?
 Why not build your own, then!
 Here’s a plan to get you started

-Okay, so in my opinion having this kind of space in a Montessori bedroom is important whether you have a newborn or a full-fledged threenager!
+So, in my opinion, having this kind of area in a Montessori bedroom is important whether you have a newborn or a full-fledged threenager!
 But, why, you’re probably thinking?
 (Especially if they can’t dress themselves yet?)

 For newborns, try to change their diapers in this space as much as possible, too.
-This gets them used to seeing their bodies in the mirror and increases self awareness from the start!
-It also distracts extra-squirmy babies, making diaper changes much easier.
+This gets them used to seeing their bodies in the mirror and increases self-awareness from the start!
+It also distracts extra-squirmy babies, making diaper changes easier.

-Here’s a nanny-tip for teaching your children to dress themselves… So many times while getting children dressed they immediately ask for help.
+Here’s a nanny pro-tip for teaching your children to dress themselves… So many times while getting children dressed they immediately ask for help.
 “I don’t know how!” they will exclaim in frustration.
 Or flat out “I can’t!“